charcln/tgc-project-1/README.md

 - Pop up alerts upon site entry displaying the current promotions the shop is having.
 - Newsletter sign up.
 - Inclide product availability, specific product discounts and selling fast notifications.
-- To include more product pictures as the current webpage only includes four product pictures.
+- To include more products.
+The project only shows 4 products at the moment.

 ### Validators
 - HTML (https://validator.w3.org/)